One More Time (Daft Punk song)

-"One More Time" is a song by the French electronic music duo Daft Punk, released as a single from their second studio album, Discovery (2001), on 13 November 2000.
-It is a French house song featuring a stylistically Auto-Tuned vocal performance by Romanthony.
-The music video forms part of the 2003 anime film, Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.
+"One More Time" is a song by French electronic music duo Daft Punk, released in November 2000 by Virgin Records as the lead single from their second studio album, Discovery (2001).
+It is a French house song featuring an auto-tuned vocal performance by Romanthony and a sample of "More Spell on You" by Eddie Johns.
+The music video forms part of the 2003 anime film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.
 "One More Time" reached number one on the French Singles Chart, number two on the UK Singles Chart, and number 61 on the US Billboard Hot 100.

 The Village Voice's Pazz & Jop annual year-end critics' poll named "One More Time" one of the best songs of the year.
 It was named one of the greatest songs of the decade by Pitchfork, and Rolling Stone named it one of "The 500 Greatest Songs of All Time".
 Mixmag readers voted it the greatest dance record of all time.
-In 2007, FSN Southwest used the song in their postgame closing montage after the Spurs won the NBA Finals.

 Composition

-Daft Punk considered "One More Time" the link connecting Homework to Discovery.
-The song was completed as early as the beginning of 1998, where it remained "sitting on a shelf" until its eventual release on 13 November 2000.
+Daft Punk considered "One More Time" to be the link connecting their previous studio album Homework to Discovery.
+The song was completed in 1998, where it remained "sitting on a shelf" until its eventual release on 13 November 2000.
 It prominently features a vocal performance written and sung by Romanthony.
 As stated by Guy-Manuel de Homem-Christo, "we thought the funkiness of his voice fit the funkiness of the music."

 The song was considered an example of French house's frequent use of audio filters, featuring heavily processed auto-tuned vocals.
-When questioned on the effects, Thomas Bangalter stated "A lot of people complain about musicians using Auto-Tune.
+Thomas Bangalter, a member of Daft Punk, said: "A lot of people complain about musicians using Auto-Tune.
 It reminds me of the late '70s when musicians in France tried to ban the synthesizer...
 What they didn't see was that you could use those tools in a new way instead of just for replacing the instruments that came before."
-According to Bangalter, Romanthony enjoyed the alterations to his vocal on the track.
-"He has done a lot of different things and he always tries to innovate, which is what we like to do on our records.
-He never had his voice treated like an instrument like that."
-He also elaborated:
+According to Bangalter, Romanthony liked the effect and was interested in innovation.
+Bangalter also elaborated:

 The album version of the track includes a two-minute breakdown.
 Bangalter remarked that, "The break is so long it's not even the break.
 The song itself is the breakdown."